-When I shot the second Hairy Stories-film in Palestine, people would talk about body hair removal as “taking care of yourself”.
+In Palestine, when I was filming the second Hairy Stories-film, people would talk about body hair removal as “taking care of yourself”.

 In this way, even the pain related to hair removal subtly translates into “taking care of yourself”.

 These hairs… They are everywhere they shouldn’t be and a never-ending challenge to my public appearance.

 As a soft fur on my upper lip, as a stiff straw on my breast and as a black shade on my thighs.

 In an endless, silent stream, they keep creeping out of my skin, invading my body and calling for action.